visionof2030-pixel/ExamAI/README.md

 Extract key information from the image and create clear, concise questions.
 Keep JSON response minimal and focused.

-CRITICAL: For large question sets (more than 15 questions):
+CRITICAL: For large question sets (more than 20 questions):
 - Use minimal text for explanations
 - Keep options short
 - Extract only essential information from image
+- Focus on main concepts

 Please follow this JSON format EXACTLY: